chasenunez/entrails/README.md

 ## Buckets Analyzed

+For an example, let's look at the data repository for the Eidgenössische Forschungsanstalt für Wald, Schnee und Landschaft (WSL): EnviDat.
 These are the five S3 endpoints we’re working with:

 | Bucket | Description |
 |--------|--------------|